 “Covered Person” is any individual whose Personal Data is collected, used, processed, shared or retained by Golder, including, without limitation, employees of Golder and individuals affiliated with Golder’s customers, and suppliers.

-“Golder” means Golder Associates Corporation, Enterra Holdings Ltd. (EHL) and their subsidiaries, affiliates, divisions and groups.
+"Golder" means Golder Associates Corporation, its subsidiaries, affiliates, divisions and groups.

 “Personal Data” includes any personally identifiable information or data of or about a Covered Person that is the subject of protection under the Data Protection Laws, including, without limitation, a Covered Person’s social security number, phone numbers, residence addresses, financial information such as bank account information and credit card numbers and information that constitutes “Protected Health Information” as defined under The US Health Insurance Portability and Accountability Act of 1996 (“HIPAA”).